rriver/gulp-basic/README.md

 # Gulp Basic
 Gulp settings for very basic tasks below:

-1. Processing Sass
+1. Processing Sass and CSS
 2. Optimizing images
 3. Reloading browser while developing
+4. PostCSS

-## 1. Processing Sass
+## 1. Processing Sass and CSS
 It processes .scss files in `dev` and output .css in `css`.
-It also outputs the source map file main.css.map in `css`.
+It also outputs the source map file main.css.map in `css/maps`.

 - Process .scss files using gulp-ruby-sass and partials in `scss/components`
-- Adds browser prefixes using gulp-autoprefixer
+- Process CSS using PostCSS - autoprefixer, css-mqpacker, and cssnano
-- Outputs source map file called maps/main.css.map using gulp-sourcemaps in css folder
+- Outputs source map file called main.css.map using gulp-sourcemaps in `maps/css`

 ### Command to run the task: